 2.1 The name Blackrod is derived from the Old English, and means a black, or bleak, clearing in a forest.
 Around 1200AD the name was spelt 'Blakerode' and in 1220 it was 'Blacrode'.
 The village stands on an ancient Roman road, and is built on high ground.
-It commands a fine view of the surrounding countryside, which would have been heavily forested in Roman times and it has been claimed that Blackrod was actually the Roman Capital of Lancashire.
+It commands a fine view of the surrounding countryside, which would have been heavily forested in Roman times and it was once claimed that Blackrod could have been the ancient Roman capital of Coccium, however, this has since been disclaimed.